korbinian/Piratenkleider/readme.txt

 PRERELEASES

-This theme bases on Piratenkleider 2 by Wolfgang Wiese and
+This theme bases on Piratenkleider 2